prafalko/quizcards/.ai/api-plan.md

   - 403 Forbidden: Quizlet set is private
   - 404 Not Found: Quizlet set does not exist
   - 422 Unprocessable Entity: Quizlet set is empty (no flashcards)
-  - 500 Internal Server Error: AI generation failed
+  - 500 Internal Server Error: AI generation failed or database operation failed

 #### Update Quiz
 - **Method:** PATCH